ultramango/gear360reveng/README.md

     0100 |00005000 22b82134 10c0f350 ffffffff 0000000000000000
     0118 |034445cf b763ed14 10c14350 7fffffff 0000000000000000
     #     size     ???      offset   ???      ???
+    # One of those has to be checksum, possibly the last field

 The same but in decimal: